KalicoCrew/kalico/docs/Measuring_Resonances.md

 ```
 ~/klippy-env/bin/pip install -v numpy
 ```
+!!! note
-Note that, depending on the performance of the CPU, it may take *a lot* of time, up to 10-20 minutes.
+    Depending on the performance of the CPU, it may take *a lot* of time, up to 10-20 minutes.
 Be patient and wait for the completion of the installation.
 On some occasions, if the board has too little RAM the installation may fail and you will need to enable swap.

 Afterwards, check and follow the instructions in the [RPi Microcontroller document](RPi_microcontroller.md) to setup the